Anybody out there in the sales department listening in, the air check for e-harmony is being prepared even now.

 With polls showing that only a third of Democrat voters support immediate troop withdrawals.

-Democrats yesterday said that their latest plan would offer voters a deadline-free choice between Bush's indefinite stay the course approach and a new strategy to pressure the Iraqi government to handle more of the fighting on their road.
+Democrats yesterday said that their latest plan would offer voters a deadline-free choice between Bush's indefinite stay-the-course approach and a new strategy to pressure the Iraqi government to handle more of the fighting on their own.

-These guys, their their sense of timing is just.
+These guys, their sense of timing is just beautiful.

-Here we are in the midst of uh earth-changing and transformational changes in the uh in the Middle East with Israelis in the Hesboths, and the Democrats want to get out.
+Here we are in the midst of earth-changing and transformational changes in the Middle East with the Israelis and the Hezbos, and the Democrats want to get out.

 And how many times have these resolutions failed anyway?